 The pectoral fins are behind the last gill opening, and it has two spineless dorsal fins and anal fins that are all about equal in size.
 The tail has a long upper lobe and a short lower lobe.

 Many people confuse the sand tiger shark with the tiger shark, but they’re not closely related.

 Here are some facts:

 - The sand tiger shark belongs to the Carcharias genus, while the tiger shark belongs to the Galeocerdo genus.
 Its scientific name is Galeocerdo cuvier.

 - The blue-nurse sand tiger shark is unusual in that its dorsal and anal fins are the same size.
 The tiger shark has one large and one small dorsal fin.

 - The sand tiger is brownish grey on top while the tiger shark is blue or even pale green with tiger stripes that fade as the animal gets older.

-- The sand tiger’s teeth are smooth, long and come to points like needles.
-The teeth of the tiger shark are razor-sharp, serrated and have tops that point sideways to not only tear through meat but crush hard materials such as turtle shells.
+- The sand tiger’s teeth are smooth and long and come to points like needles.
+The teeth of the tiger shark are razor-sharp, and serrated, and have tops that point sideways to not only tear through the meat but crush hard materials such as turtle shells.

 - The tiger shark is bigger than the grey nurse shark.
 It often grows to 16.5 feet long and can weigh over a ton.